Gordon-Frohman/ReCreate/README.md

 ---

-> ⚠️ **Fan-maintained build.**
-> All credit goes to [Gordon-Frohman](https://github.com/Gordon-Frohman/ReCreate), the original author of this port.
-> This page exists for aesthetic and distribution purposes only.

-> 🚫 **PLEASE do not include this mod in any publicly available modpack** until an official release is made by the original author.
-This is a request from the developer himself to slow news spreading before the official launch.
+> 🚫 **PLEASE do not include this mod in any publicly available modpack** until an official release.
+This is done solely to slow news spreading before the official launch.
 Once ReCreate is officially released, you are free to include it.

 </div>